HelmyBlub/chatSim/tasks.md

     - make actions take time for animations to be displayed
     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
+    - eating animation
 - selecting click should select closest not first
 - mushroom pickup behavior
     - vision radius different for night and day
 - think about: change market jobs only possible with market.
 Before can try to get food from other citizens
+    - change markets to get a queue so citizens don't stack above each other
 - zoom in to mouse cursor not map middle

 - pathing, citizen can not move over "private property"